kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ## Week 6 - Independent Learning Week

-Use this week to make good progress on your long essay research and please begin the writing process, even if it is to draft some ideas.
+- Use this week to make good progress on your long essay research and please begin the writing process, even if it is to draft some ideas.
+If you don't have a clear idea of your essay topic and a tentative argument, as well as the majority of your sources in hand, then this week is absolutely critical to make progress for a high quality essay.

 \pagebreak

 ## Week 7 - Buddhist World Orders

+### Preparation

+- If you didn't yet submit a prospectus to me with a bibliography in W5, I will also have some extra office hour time available for a discussion along those lines and is the last week for prospectus feedback sessions.
+If you changed topics over ILW, that is fine, and you are welcome to come with a new prospectus.
+Many of the best essays involved a first deep dive, and then a change of direction.

 ### Required Reading